tsduck/tsduck/README.md

 ### Abstract

-[TSDuck](https://tsduck.io/) is an extensible toolkit for MPEG transport streams.
+[TSDuck](https://tsduck.io/) is the free and open-source reference framework for MPEG transport streams.

 TSDuck is used in digital television systems for test, monitoring, integration, debug, lab or demo.